Xunnamius/strongbox-switchcrypt/README.md

 ## Gathering Energy Metrics

-Use of this feature requires [energymon](https://github.com/energymon/energymon) to be compiled with a non-dummy default implementation and fully installed.
+Use of this feature requires [energymon](https://github.com/energymon/energymon) to be compiled—ideally with a non-dummy default implementation—and fully installed.

 (todo)